mstksg/inCode/copy/entries/fc-statements.md

 forkIO :: IO () -> IO ()
 ~~~

 That takes an `IO ()`, and "transforms" it into a *parallel `IO ()`*.
+Or

-It takes an object representing a computer action, and *transforms* it into an
+rather, it takes an object representing a computer action, and returns an
-object representing a computer action executed in a parallel fork!
-That is,
+object representing launching that computer action in a parallel fork.
-it represents a new computer action that *launches* that `IO ()` in a parallel
-fork.

 We can write `bothPar` ourselves, then, with this:[^parsimp]